CSchoel/hh-modelica/README.md

 1. Increase the understandability of the Hodgkin-Huxley model for novices by keeping the amount of variables and equations per component very low and bridging the gap between biological meaning and electrical analogy.
 2. Serve as a unifying basis for extensions by experts and therefore facilitate the creation of more complex Hogdkin-Huxley-type models.

+## Documentation

+A HTML [documentation of the model](https://cschoel.github.io/hh-modelica/dev/) can be found on GitHub pages.

 ## Quick guide

 To simulate the models in this repository you can use the following steps: